NimishGupta95/Gulp-Introduction-Tutorials/README.md

 This task will first change the src of image to the destination folder and will compress the image.

+# Automated Tasks

+gulp.task('default', ['imagemin', 'jshint'], function() {
+});

+Fot this you have to run only "gulp" from the command line.

+For more information about gulp, there is one interesting article https://www.sitepoint.com/introduction-gulp-js/

 There are several more plugins look the officail website of gulp for more plugins. http://gulpjs.com/plugins/